London Fields Primary School

 X

-Early Reading
+Early Reading and Phonics

-Learning to read at London Fields
+Teaching Early Reading at London Fields

+Reading is the gateway to all learning.
 Teaching children to read and write independently, as quickly as possible, is one of the core purposes of a primary school.
 These key skills not only hold the keys to the rest of the curriculum but also have a huge impact on children’s self-esteem and future life outcomes.

 There is much you can do to support your child at home.